ferrarisMat/s-petanque-lb/README.md

 - Admin login
 - Allow admins to add players and edit the teams
 - Admin design update
+- Handle the "Perfect equality" case (When all teams have the same points at the end of the tournament).
+Ranking them by the players scores in this case.
 - Back-end management and data fetching
 - "Now playing" badge on the leaderboards to display which teams and players are currently involved in a match.
 Admin would be the only ones to be able to "start a match"
 - Player login